OksanaHludneva/EmergencyAlertingSystem/README.md

 The following functionality was developed in the App:

-• Sender's registration in the system;
+• Sender's registration in the system
-• Registration process protection with a security code;
+• Registration process protection with a security code
-• Sender's login the system;
+• Sender's login the system
-• 14 alert types to use depending on a threatening situation;
+• 14 alert types to use depending on a threatening situation
-• 5 available regions to send SMS, separately or all together across the country;
+• 5 available regions to send SMS, separately or all together across the country
-• SMS area field for text message creating, editing and deleting;
+• SMS area field for text message creating, editing and deleting
-• Send message button to execute the request;
+• Send message button to execute the request
-• Notification request number availability for each SMS batch sent to check delivery status inside Twilio platform;
+• Notification request number availability for each SMS batch sent to check delivery status inside Twilio platform
 • Log out button to exit the application.

 Project screenshots: